d-fine/Dataland/dataland-automated-qa-service/README.md

 # Auto Formatting (for Linter)

-- running `ruff check src` from /dataland-automated-qa-service will show you the linting messages
+- running `ruff check --preview src` from /dataland-automated-qa-service will show you the linting messages
 - Currently, you can run `./python_auto_formatting.sh` from /dataland-automated-qa-service to automatically fix some formatting issues and make the python linter happier